House prices: have we reached peak affordability?

 To purchase a property in Dublin, first-time buyers need to have earnings that are considerably higher than the national average.

 House prices in Dublin are now more than nine times the average salary, a level not seen since the heady days of the boom, prompting some experts to suggest that we’ve reached peak affordability.
-This time around, however, we have Central Bank rules to keep a tight rein on borrowing.
-This seems to explain the current slowdown in price growth.
+This time around, we have Central Bank rules to keep a tight rein on borrowing and this may explain the abrupt slowdown in price growth.
 At certain levels, house prices simply become unaffordable, even to the well-off.

 Inflation